GeoscienceAustralia/ga_sar_workflow/insar/docs/AddNewSensors.md

 ## Troubleshooting

-Testing and debugging the workflow can be a tricky process.
-The following is a list of problems that can occur:
+Testing and debugging the workflow can be a tricky process (especially on HPC systems accessed with PBS systems).
+The following is an incomplete list of problems that can occur:

-* TODO: breakage if the search paths are wrong
+* If the file path search regexes or mechanics are wrong in `get_data_swath_info()`, `GAMMA InSAR` will not be able to find the data.
+This should be logged as an error in the sensor code (see `RSAT` for an example).
-* TODO: `ard.py` fails with "Can not remove dates from a stack" errors.
+* If your sensor's `acquire_source_data()` file handling/regex code doesn't correctly handle path args, this can also cause failures due to data not being found.
-* TODO: `ard.py` fails with missing metadata?
+* In the event of missing errors, unclear debugging data etc, please raise an issue.